How long does a food handler certificate last?

 How long do food hygiene certificates last?

-While food handler certificates do not expire, it is widely recognised within the industry that they are most accurate when they are renewed every three years or so.
-Some employers however may require their staff to renew their certification every year as part of their ongoing workplace training.
+While there is no expiry date on the certificates issued, it is widely recognised within the industry that food hygiene certificate renewal should take place every three years.
+Some employers, however, may require their staff to renew their certification every year as part of their ongoing workplace training.

 Food employers have the freedom to decide when they feel a refresher course is necessary for their workforce.
 Usually re-training occurs when there has been a change in food legislation or technical developments in food hygiene.